augerai/a2ml/README.md

 # a2ml - Automation of AutoML
 Th A2ML ("Automate AutoML") project is a set of scripts to automate Automated Machine Learning tools from multiple vendors.
-The intention is to provide a common API for all Cloud AutoML vendor.
+The intention is to provide a common API for all Cloud AutoML vendors.
 Data scientists can then train their datasets against multiple
 AutoML models to get the best possible predictive model.
 May the best "algorithm/hyperparameter search" win.